off-by-some/contrakit/docs/paper/theorems/1. Representation, Uniqueness, and Additivity/2_contradiction_is_a_game.md

 **Statement.**

-Any contradiction measure $K$ obeying A0–A4 admits a minimax form
+Any contradiction measure $K$ obeying A0–A4 admits a minimax form—

 $$
 K(P)=h\!\left(\max_{Q\in \mathrm{FI}}\min_{c\in\mathcal C} F(p_c,q_c)\right) = h\!\left(\min_{\lambda\in\Delta(\mathcal C)}\max_{Q\in\mathrm{FI}}\sum_c \lambda_c F(p_c,q_c)\right),
 $$

 for some per-context agreement kernel $F$ with normalization, symmetry, continuity, DPI, joint concavity, and calibration, and some strictly decreasing continuous $h$.

 Optima are attained.
+We establish this through careful construction.
+And we do this rigorously.

 Any contradiction measure $K$ satisfying A0–A4 admits an adversarial (min–max) representation: